cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/network_device_meraki_organization.md

 subcategory: ""
 description: |-
   It performs read operation on Devices.
-  Returns list of organizations for meraki dashboard
+  Returns list of organizations for catalystcenter dashboard
 ---

 # catalystcenter_network_device_meraki_organization (Data Source)

 It performs read operation on Devices.

-- Returns list of organizations for meraki dashboard
+- Returns list of organizations for catalystcenter dashboard

 ## Example Usage